 Saffron Strand is a 501(c)(3) non-profit membership organization with new solutions to help homeless persons find gainful employment and achieve economic independence.

-Homeless adults can become members of Saffron Strand at no charge except for their time and effort helping to support our mission, which following the pandemic again will include Saffron Strand Training Center operations.
+Homeless adults can become members of Saffron Strand at no charge except for their time and effort helping to support our mission.
 Their help builds our intentional community, which is dedicated to the individual and collective success of all members through their gainful employment in the local workforce.